 For the sake of argument, suppose the environmental parameter is one-dimensional ($P=1$) in \eqref{eq:RtauEnAd}, then

-This approximation to $R^\tau$ separates the proposed resilience measured into its competing terms.
+The approximation $\hat{R}_\tau$ to $R^\tau$ separates the proposed resilience measured into its competing terms.
 The term $R_{\tau}^{\rm Env}$ is positive and depends only on the initial state, the effect of the environmental disturbance, and how much time the system takes to react.
 It re-scales the sensitivity of the system to changes in $\e$ with respect to the total damage.
 The term $R_{\tau}^{\rm Ad} \cdot \frac{\Delta \t}{\Delta \e}$ is positive for resilient systems.
 Its factor $\Delta \t/\Delta \e \approx \deriv{\t}{\e}(\e_0)$ represents the adaptation strategy (recall the discussion after \eqref{def:fullX} around the underlying unresolved adaptation dynamics) and $R_{\tau}^{\rm Ad}$ models the effect of the adaptation as compared to the damage incurred by the environmental perturbation.

-Computing the gradients with respect to $\t$ and $\e$ in expressions \eqref{eq:RtauEnAd} or \eqref{eq:RtauEnAd1D} requires evaluation or measurement of the dynamics under perturbed invariant distribution.
+Computing the gradients with respect to $\t$ and $\e$ in expressions \eqref{eq:RtauEnAd} or \eqref{eq:RtauEnAd1D} requires evaluation or measurement of the dynamics under the invariant distribution of a perturbed system along each of the $P$ and $Q$ components of the parameters.
 For an alternate expression we can use the following result that, as in the linear response theory derivations, allows for computation of derivatives in terms only of expected values of a particular observable of the un-perturbed system. \begin{proposition} If $S$ is independent of $\e$, then where $\psi_S$ is the solution to Poisson equation $-\Lop_{\e_0,\t_0} [\psi_S] = S$.
 Similarly for $\grad_\t \bar{S}_{\e_0,\t_0}$. \end{proposition} \begin{proof} By the definition of $\psi_S$ we can write

 Using the particular form of the forward operator \eqref{def:LopF} and the fact that $\Lop_{\e_0,\t_0}^*[\bar{p}_{\e_0,\t_0}]=0$, one can write

 Finally, integration by parts yields

 as desired. \end{proof}